-Cost of revenue-sharing consists primarily of payments made to Health Benefits Direct Corporation, or HBDC, as a result of a revenue-sharing arrangement whereby we pay HBDC a percentage of the commission revenue we receive related to certain health insurance members that HBDC transferred to us and payments made to marketing partners related to health insurance policies sold to members who were referred to our website by marketing partners with whom we have revenue-sharing arrangements.
+Cost of revenue-sharing consists of payments related to health insurance policies sold to members who were referred to our website by marketing partners with whom we have revenue-sharing arrangements.
 In order to enter into a revenue-sharing arrangement, these marketing partners must be licensed to sell health insurance in the state where the policy is sold.
 Costs related to revenue-sharing arrangements are expensed as the related revenue is recognized.